-The eyebolt does NOT have sufficient strength to support the combined weight of the siren and a utility pole.
+INSTALLATION PRECAUTIONS: The eyebolt does NOT have sufficient strength to support the combined weight of the siren and a utility pole.
 Therefore, do NOT attempt to erect the pole and siren together using the eyebolt as a lifting point.

-- 4. Erect the utility pole in accordance with accepted practices and FEMA guidelines (refer to warning).
-Be sure the pole extends at least 40 feet above the ground. - 5.
+- 4. Erect the utility pole according to accepted practices and FEMA guidelines.
+(Refer to notice.)
+Ensure the pole extends at least 40 feet above the ground. - 5.
 Raise the siren to the necessary height and lower it over the pole.
 Maintain tension on lifting chain until all bolts are tightened. - 6.
 Adjust the legs and insert shims, if necessary, between the siren legs and pole.
-Bolt the siren to the pole using two user supplied 5/8-inch lag bolts, at least 4 inches long for each leg.
+Bolt the siren to the pole using two user-supplied 5/8-inch lag bolts, at least 4 inches long, for each leg.
 Tighten all bolts, including those from step 2.